nevrome/mobest/docs/basic.md

 The spatial distribution of the informative samples.
 ```

 A number of samples are outside of the area we actually want to predict here.
 That is no problem.
 They will inform the field in the north-eastern fringes of the area of interest and do no harm.
 It is much more problematic that some areas of our prediction grid are severely under-sampled.
-That is something we have to keep in mind for later when we interpret the results of the similarity search.
+That is something we have to keep in mind for when we interpret the results of the similarity search.

 ## Specifying the search sample